IBM/vpc-go-sdk/README.md

 ## Questions

-If you are having difficulties using this SDK or have a question about the IBM Cloud services, please ask a question at
+If you have difficulties using this SDK or you have a question about the IBM Cloud services, ask a question at
 [Stack Overflow](http://stackoverflow.com/questions/ask?tags=ibm-cloud).

 ## Issues
 If you encounter an issue with the project, you are welcome to submit a [bug report](<github-repo-url>/issues).
-Before that, please search for similar issues.
+Before you create a new issue, search for similar issues.
 It's possible that someone has already reported the problem.

 ## Open source @ IBM
-Find more open source projects on the [IBM Github Page](http://ibm.github.io/)
+Find more open source projects on the [IBM Github Page](http://ibm.github.io/).

 ## Contributing
 See [CONTRIBUTING](CONTRIBUTING.md).